DOL7JS/CRV/README.md

 - Branch office management - create, edit office, add user to office
 - Owner management - create, edit owner

+The project works with its own database in docker, it's not connected to real system of registring vehicles.

 This system is developed with:
 - [Java](https://www.oracle.com/java/technologies/javase-downloads.html)
 - [Spring Boot](https://spring.io/projects/spring-boot)